Carnifex are an American Deathcore band formed in 2005.

 - Hell Chose Me introduced the blackened death metal elements that would later come to define their sound and was overall more technical and less slammy and breakdown-oriented than their first two albums.

 - Die Without Hope further expanded upon the blackened death elements and introduced guitar solos courtesy of newcomer Jordan Lockrey, as well as adding more prominent symphonic elements.

-- Sliding Scale of Idealism vs. Cynicism: Very cynical.
+- Sliding Scale of Idealism Versus Cynicism: Very cynical.

-- Symphonic Metal: Shades of this since Die Without Hope and especially Slow Death.
+- Symphonic Metal: Shades of this since Die Without Hope and especially Slow Death and World War X.